-Polychromatic scanning electron microscopy of 3-D vaccine consisting of microsized, porous silica rods Source: James C Weaver, Wyss Institute
+Polychromatic scanning electron microscopy of 3-D vaccine consisting of microsized, porous silica rods.
+Source: James C Weaver, Wuss Institute.

-Using this reverse-engineering approach, NIBIB-funded researchers developed a plant virus nanoparticle that can target and attach itself to prostate cancer cells.
+Targeting Strategies.
+Working backwards is sometimes an effective way to solve a problem.
+In drug delivery research, this means starting with a delivery method.
+The target may be whole organs (heart, lung, brain), tissue types (muscle, nerve), disease-specific structures (tumor cells), or structures inside of cells.
+Using this reverseengineering approach, NIBIB-funded researchers developed a plant virus nanoparticle that can target and attach itself to prostate cancer cells.
 When labeled with fluorescent dyes, the viral nanoparticles can show researchers whether cancer cells have spread into bone at earlier stages of the disease than with traditional bone scans.

 Made from modified viruses, viral nanoparticles take advantage of the natural ways that viruses have developed to slip past immune defenses and enter cells.
 This means they do not need to be modified as much as other types of nanoparticles to behave in desired ways, and their actions within the human body are well understood.
 Plant-based viral nanoparticles are also biodegradable, harmless to humans, easy to use, and cheap to produce.
 Further research aims to develop viral nanoparticles that can deliver chemotherapy drugs directly to tumors.
 Such an advance would reduce the severe side effects usually associated with cancer treatment.